This is the ultimate guide to productivity.

 - James Altucher, multi-millionaire investor, and hedge fund manager includes “Sleeping 8 Hours” as one of the keys to his financial success

-At this point, it should be clear that getting more sleep is, indeed, one of the quickest ways to boost your productivity.
+At this point, it should be clear that getting more sleep is, indeed, one of the most effective productivity hacks in existence.

 But the question still remains, “How much sleep do I need, and how can I get better quality sleep?”